Project Information

 3) Provide improved local circulation/mobility for Antioch , Oakley and Brentwood residents.

 The Bypass project, when complete, will become the new State Route 4 through the Cities of Antioch and Brentwood and Contra Costa County .
-It is anticipated that Caltrans will adopt the Bypass as the new State Route 4 and relinquish the existing highway in the 2008/2009 time frame
+It is anticipated that Caltrans will adopt the Bypass as the new State Route 4 and relinquish the existing highway in the 2009/2010 time frame

-identified feasible alternatives for a transportation corridor between State Route 4 in eastern Contra Costa to Interstate 580 in Alameda County .
+What is the history of the project?
+The Bypass was born out of the East County Corridor Study of the late 1980’s prepared by Caltrans, Contra Costa and Alameda Counties , the City of Antioch , Brentwood and Livermore and the Contra Costa Water District.
+The study identified feasible alternatives for a transportation corridor between State Route 4 in eastern Contra Costa to Interstate 580 in Alameda County .
 A preferred alternative was adopted in the study and the northern part of this alternative became the initial alignment of the Delta Expressway, later known as the State Route 4 Bypass.
-The Bypass is now being developed and constructed by a cooperative effort between Caltrans, Contra Costa County and the cities of Antioch , Brentwood and Oakley.
+The Bypass is being developed and constructed by a cooperative effort between Caltrans, Contra Costa County and the cities of Antioch , Brentwood and Oakley.

 Who is building the project?
 In 1989, the State Route 4 Bypass Authority was created through a Joint Powers Agency Agreement to deliver the SR4 Bypass Project.
-This agency, which includes Contra Costa County and the Cities of Antioch , Brentwood and Oakley, has been working with Caltrans since the mid-1990’s to implement the project.
+This agency, which includes Contra Costa County and the Cities of Antioch , Brentwood and Oakley, has been working with Caltrans since the 1989 to implement the project.

 How will the project be paid for?
 The principal source of revenue for the Bypass program is from a regional transportation-funding agency, the East Contra Costa Regional Fee and Financing Authority (ECCRFFA).
 This fee is currently collected on new development in eastern Contra Costa County .
+(See June 9, 2016 Agenda Packet)

-Project is approximately $207 million.
-The first phase of Segment 1 is estimated to cost approximately $106 million when complete, the first phase of Segment 2 was around $30 million and the first phase of Segment 3 is estimated to cost $71 million.
+What is the Cost of the Project?
+The total estimated cost of Phase 1 of the SR4 Bypass Project is approximately $216 million.
+The first phase of Segment 1 is estimated to cost approximately $106 million when complete, the first phase of Segment 2 was around $29 million and the first phase of Segment 3 is estimated to cost $81 million.
 These costs include environmental, engineering, right of way acquisition, utility relocations and construction and construction management.

 Project Map - Segment 1